What are accrued expenses?

 Summary

-It is important for an organization to correctly account for accrued expenses throughout the year based on services received but not yet invoiced.
+It is important for an organization to correctly identify and account for accrued expenses throughout the year based on services received but not yet invoiced.
 Accrued expenses and their corresponding accrued liability are essentially the opposite of prepaid expenses and their corresponding prepaid asset, with the main difference being the timing of the payment in relation to the usage period.
 An organization reporting under US GAAP must follow the accrual basis of accounting which uses the matching principle to recognize expenses in the period in which they are incurred, not necessarily when they are paid.